 A tribute to Charpentier

-La troupe d’Orphée is primarily a show about the transporting power of music.
-Secondly, it is a show about the making of theatre.
-This performance also retells the mythical lovestory of Orphée and Euridice in a completely new way.
+La troupe d’Orphée is primarily a performance about the transporting power of music.
+Secondly, it is a performance about the making of theatre.
+It also retells the mythical lovestory of Orphée and Euridice in a completely new way.
 This famous and moving myth has been the source of inspiration for scores of composers, authors and artists.
 Among those Marc-Antoine Charpentier, one of the most talented and versatile composers of the baroque period.
-In this production, his masterful short opera, La descente d’Orphée aux enfers is the centrepiece, complimented by some of the exciting and vivid works he wrote for the comedies of Molière as well as some of his more profound religious works.
+In this production, his masterful short opera La descente d’Orphée aux enfers is the centrepiece, complimented by some of the exciting and vivid works he wrote for the comedies of Molière as well as some of his more profound religious works.
 Every composition a highlight from the French culture that has also been dominant in the city of The Hague throughout the centuries.
 With an energetic music theatre production, we created the ultimate tribute to this acclaimed musician.

 Music theatre on the tennis court

-In La troupe d’Orphée, OPERA2DAY creates a production inspired by the dynamic opera history of The Hague.
+In La troupe d’Orphée, OPERA2DAY created a production inspired by the dynamic opera history of The Hague.
 From the middle of the seventeenth century, travelling groups of (often) French troubadors visited the town and even tenniscourts and stables were used as stages for their sparkling theatre and opera performances.
-Song, dance, music and theatre were in this way fused together in these performances.
+Song, dance, music and theatre were fused together in these performances.

-Our production is a tribute to this lively period.
+Our production was a tribute to this lively period.
 For La troupe d’Orphée, we have created our own fictive troupe, a music-theatre ensemble consisting of dancers (De Dutch Don’t Dance Division), singers (Vox Luminis) and musicians (baroque ensemble OPERA2DAY).
 The undisputed star of our troupe is the most famous singer of all times: Orphée.
-We watch him and his ‘troupe’ create theatre whilst at the same time see them tell a story: the tragic love story of Orphée en Euridice.
+We watch him and his ‘troupe’ create theatre whilst at the same time see them tell the tragic love story of Orphée en Euridice.

 OPERA2DAY & Vox Luminis & The Dutch Junior Dance Division